We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Dillon feels that documentary is the genre which most tests an editor's ability.
 Having already cut hour-long documentary Beauty Will Save the World — the tale of a beauty contest in Muslim Libya — Dillon edited her first documentary feature in 2007, Juliette Veber's acclaimed Trouble is My Business, which followed the life of a teacher at one of New Zealand’s roughest schools.

-Her collaboration with director Sam Peacocke on Beautiful Machine, a film about band Shihad, saw her winning Best Documentary Editor and Peacocke winning Best Director.
+She has continued editing documentaries, collaborating with director Sam Peacocke on Shihad - Beautiful Machine (2012), which chronicles band Shihad.
+The doco earned her Best Documentary Editor and Peacocke Best Director.
 In 2014 Dillon edited Kim Webby’s documentary The Price of Peace, which followed the trial of Tame Iti following the 2007 Urewera raids, and the effects of the raids on their community.
-The film screened at the NZ International Film Festival, and at the ImagineNative Film Festival in Canada.
+The film screened at the NZ International Film Festival, and Canadian indigenous fest ImagineNATIVE.
 She is also credited as one of the writers and editors of Toa Fraser's extreme sports documentary The Free Man

-Alongside her forays into documentary, Dillon continues to edit fiction films.
+Alongside her forays into documentary, Dillon has continued to edit fiction films and television shows.
 In 2009 she was the editor of Simone Horrocks’ debut feature After the Waterfall which, among other accolades, was nominated for Best Film and Best Editing at the NZ Film Awards.

-Dillon is also developing a number of her own scripts, including a movie inspired by her Rotorua upbringing which saw her spend five months at the Binger Filmlab, a prestigious feature development centre in Holland, and a drama project for which she won NZ Writers Guild development funding in 2015.
+Dillon has also spent time developing a number of her own scripts, including five months in 2008 at prestigious Netherlands feature development centre the Binger Filmlab, and a drama project for which she won NZ Writers Guild development funding in 2015.

 Sources include